 Consider trying to place the updater register near the top of the addon’s register function along with any preferences function so that if the user updates/reverts to a non-working version of the addon, they can still use the updater to restore backwards.

-Step 4 – Github Details (plus other settings)
+Step 4 – Github/GitLab/Bitbucket Details (plus other settings)

-Edit the according fields in the register function of the addon_updater_ops.py file, specifically making sure to set the user and repo settings based on your github repository and username.
+Edit the according fields in the register function of the addon_updater_ops.py file, specifically making sure to set the user and repo settings based on your git repository and username.

 See all additional settings and configurations in the readme file

-Additionally, you may want to make use of minimum version update parameter if your GitHub repository already uses releases.
+Additionally, you may want to make use of minimum version update parameter if your repository already uses releases prior to implementing the updating code.
 This way, you can specify the lowest version of the addon that can be installed, which essentially should be equal to the first version where the updater code is included so the user has the updater UI itself allowing to revert.

 Step 5 – Change the updater.addon value